Chan Hol: Human fossils

-The skeletons of first two ancient Paleoamericans were discovered within the Chan Hol cave system.
+The skeletons of first two ancient Paleo-Indians were discovered within the Chan Hol cave system.
 Both skeletons exhibit sinodont dental morphology.

 Chan Hol I

 The first fossil, Chan Hol I, was discovered in 2006 by Alexandra and Thorsten Kampe at a location in the cave system around 530 m northeast of the cenote entrance, at a depth of around 8 m underwater.
 Nicknamed El Joven, the fossil is dated to around 9194-8792 BP.
 The skeleton had fossilized while the cave system was still dry.
 The skeleton shows evidence of intentional placement of the dead body.

 Chan Hol II

 The second fossil, Chan Hol II, was discovered in 2009 by Harry Gust at a location in the cave system around 1,240 m southwest of the cenote entrance, at a depth of around 8.5 m underwater.
 In February 2012, photos of the skeleton spread on social media.
 In March 2012, the site was vandalized and looted.
 Most of the skeletal remains, including the skull, were stolen.
 In October 2012, researchers collected the leftover fossil fragments from the site.
 Although Chan Hol II was given the nickname La Niña, later osteological analysis shows that the remains likely belonged to a young male.
 The fossil is dated to around 11,311 BP.
 The individual had died while the cave system was still dry.